austral/austral.github.io/spec/rationale-capabilities.md

 proving proof that the client has access to a more powerful capability.
 This recursion has to end somewhere.

-The root of the capability hierarchy is a value of type `Root_Capability`.
+The root of the capability hierarchy is a value of type `RootCapability`.
 This is the first argument to the entrypoint function of an Austral program.
 For our capability-secure filesystem API, we'd add a couple of functions: